 The contribution of North American carbon sinks to the global carbon budget is less clear.
 The global terrestrial sink is quite uncertain, averaging somewhere in the range of 0 to 3800 million tons of carbon per year during the 1980s, and in the range of 1000 to 3600 million tons of carbon per year in the 1990s (IPCC, 2000).
+Analyses using global models of carbon dioxide transport in the atmosphere estimate a

+North American sink for 1991-2000 of approximately one billion tons of carbon per year, or approximately 50% of a global sink of roughly two billion tons of carbon per year.

-This report estimates a North American sink of approximately 500 million tons of carbon per year for 2003, with 95% certainty that the actual value is within plus or minus 50% of that estimate, or between 250 and 750 million tons carbon per year (Chapter 3 this report) (see the Text Box on Treatment of Uncertainty).
-Assuming a global terrestrial sink of approximately two billion tons of carbon per year (as inferred by the atmospheric analyses for the 1990s), the North American terrestrial sink reported here of approximately 500 million tons of carbon per year suggests that the North American sink is perhaps 25% of
+This report estimates a North American sink of approximately 500 million tons of carbon per year for 2003, with 95% certainty that the actual value is within plus or minus 50% of that estimate, or between 250 and 750 million tons carbon per year (Chapter 3).
+That estimate is about 50% of the estimate from atmospheric analyses described in Chapter 2.
+Year-to-year and decadal variations in the sinks in response to variations in climate likely contribute to the difference (see Chapter 1).
+Differences in methodology also likely contribute (see Chapters 2 and 3).
+Assuming a global terrestrial sink of approximately two billion tons of carbon per year (as inferred by the atmospheric analyses for the 1990s), the North American terrestrial sink reported here of approximately 500 million tons of carbon per year suggests that the North American sink is perhaps 25% of the global sink.